top of page

 • 2 t. vanilla extract

-• 3 T. coconut sugar
+• 3 T. coconut sugar or maple sugar

 • Pinch of salt, optional